 The film ISLAND OF THE HUNGRY GHOSTS had it`s premiere in 2015 at Tribeca Film Festival, won the award for best documentary and is successfully showing at film festivals worldwide at the moment.

-Katharina recently finished her second work with director Farida Pacha.
+Katharina finished her second work with director Farida Pacha in 2019.
 The film WATCH OVER ME follows a palliative care team throughout New Delhi.

-At the moment she is editing the fiction film TATORT – EIN PAAR WORTE NACH MITTERNACHT (with Meret Becker & Mark Waschke).
+Her latest project was the fiction film TATORT – EIN PAAR WORTE NACH MITTERNACHT for ARD (with Meret Becker & Mark Waschke).

 2014 Katharina was nominated for best editing at „Deutscher Kamerapreis“ with MY NAME IS SALT and she was selected for Berlinale Talents.
 In 2019 she won with ISLAND OF THE HUNGRY GHOSTS the award for best editing at the Ozflix Independent Film Awards.